Anja Murmann US / 2018 / 92:00 minutes World Premiere

 Times and Venues:

-She lives in New York with her three daughters.
+She is a graduate of NYU film school and lives in New York with her three children.

 The Woodstock Film Festival is a not-for-profit, 501c3 organization with a mission to present an